 Recognizing and supporting future generations of women in media is as important as recognizing current achievements.
-The Alliance for Women in Media Foundation gives students starting their careers nearly $20,000 in scholarships annually.
+The Alliance for Women in Media Foundation provides scholarships annually to assist students pursuing careers in media and journalism.

 We are proud to provide deserving young women the opportunity to complete their education and meet their full potential.

 Our scholarship program would not be possible without the help of our partners, to whom we owe a debt of gratitude.

 The AWM Foundation (AWMF) and Podcast Movement Scholarship allows a deserving female undergraduate student pursuing a degree in media/journalism, with an interest in pursuing a career within the field of podcasting, to complete an audio interview (individual podcast) with a 2024 Gracie Award winner that may be featured in Podcast Movement and AWMF media distribution channels.
 In addition, the chosen student will receive a scholarship to their educational institution for $2,500 for the 2024 spring semester and two complimentary tickets to attend the Gracies Luncheon, June 18, 2024, in New York (scholarship recipient and guest).
 This is open to students interested in either in front of or behind the mic (on-air, production, scriptwriting, etc.).

 This scholarship serves to fund a promising student’s education as well as to provide a unique and compelling piece for her resume.
 The student will also have the opportunity to meet high-level professionals in the media industry through the Gracie Awards event.
 The scholarship piece ultimately will be created with the guidance of Podcast Movement and/or AWMF representatives to ensure it is as compelling and high-quality as possible.

 The application process for this scholarship has closed.
 The recipient will be announced in December 2023.
 Please email email@example.com with questions.